-I was inspired to turn the project into a layered wood and metal wall sculpture by a uniquely shaped maple slab I’d collected.
+I was inspired to turn the project into a layered wood and metal wall sculpture by some uniquely shaped maple slabs I’d collected.

 I had a strict deadline for this commission.
 The owner was returning to Florida in two or three weeks.
 If I was able to complete the piece within this timeframe, I had the job.

 I’ve never conceived of a design so quickly.
 Everything fell into place, and a day or two later, he’d approved it.

 The finished sculpture, ‘Fishing Bear with Raven,’ is one of several metal wall pieces I’ve made of black bears.

 My inspiration for this piece was a remarkable photo of a bear straddling a waterfall.
 The photographer had captured one of those perfect moments.

 Back in the day before google images, I perused stacks of animal reference books littered with bookmarks and thumbprints.

 The finished sculpture depicts a black bear straddling boulders in a mountain stream.
 A fish rises out of the water as it strives to clear the falls.

 A raven cavorts overhead in the rhododendron branches, and we’re left to wonder about the fate of the fish.